hazelcast/hazelcast-nodejs-client/README.md

 ## 7.4.12 Using PN Counter

 Hazelcast `PNCounter` (Positive-Negative Counter) is a CRDT positive-negative counter implementation.
 It is an eventually consistent counter given there is no member failure.
-For details refer to [PN Counter section](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#pn-counter) in the Hazelcast IMDG Reference Manual.
+For details, see the [PN Counter section](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#pn-counter) in the Hazelcast IMDG Reference Manual.

 A PN Counter usage example is shown below.